*FAQs at bottom of article*

 Officer Wilson Sweet was the cocky fresh meat right out of the police academy and one of the first Black men to join the police force.
 Geoffrey Thorne got his start in 1987, securing his knack for playing officers with a one-off on Hill Street Blues.
 In the Heat of the Night was certainly his most notable role, but he worked solidly until 2000, his last gig being two episodes on the show Bull.

 He decided at that time to retire from in front of the camera and pick up a pen.
 Or computer more likely.
 As a screenwriter, Thorne was a writer for season 9 of Law & Order: Criminal Intent.
 In 2014, NBC tapped Thorne to revive Knight Rider in comic book form — and if you haven’t watched our Cast Rewind Episode for Knight Rider, what are you waiting for?!?
 Then, in 2017, Marvel chose Thorne to be head writer and showrunner of the animated series, Avengers: Black Panther’s Quest.
-Today he’s 52 and is the Co-Executive Producer of Ghost, the first spinoff of the popular STARZ show, Power, and also wrote an episode for the new Magnum, P.I. show in 2021.
+Today he’s 53 and is the Co-Executive Producer of Ghost, the first spinoff of the popular STARZ show, Power, and also wrote an episode for the new Magnum, P.I. show in 2021.

 7. Alan Autry (Bubba Skinner)